mixpanel/docs/pages/docs/features/alerts.md

 ![image](https://github.com/mixpanel/docs/assets/130006730/be35a381-b090-4fd4-86e0-7281dd291d64)

-You can view the details of another user’s alert, but you are not able to edit or delete it unless you're a project owner.
+You can view the details of another user's alert, but you are not able to edit or delete it unless you're a project owner.

 ***IMPORTANT: If you need to modify alerts you didn't create, contact the project owner.***